yuval-beiser/algo-trading/Momentum-NQ-2min-29-6-23-V1.md

 end;

-if marketposition = 1 //Scale In x2 - Conditions Add Entry long
+if marketposition = 1 //Scale In  - Conditions Add Entry long and close > open
 //and
+//close [1] <= open [1]

-//close > emaMid
+//close > high [1]
+//high5 < emaVerySlow
 and
-high5 < emaMid
+close cross above EHLOCupband
 and
+close cross above high5
+//and
+//close cross above emaFast
+//and
+//close >= DonchianUp
+//and
+//Histogram > 0
+//and
+//close cross above emaFast

+//and
+//close > emaMid
+//and
+//high5 < emaMid
+//and
-low < low [1]
+//low < low [1]
 //and
 //close < open [1]
 //and